postsharp/postsharp-emails/140-custom-validation-aspect.md

-# Common Tasks: Validating Architecture (custom validation)
+# Common Tasks: Validating Architecture (Custom Validation)

-We've already discussed how Metalama has a number of pre-built aspects that assist with validating the architecture of your codebase.
-There will be situations where these won't be sufficient and you need to create a custom validation.
+We've already discussed how Metalama provides a number of pre-built aspects to assist with validating the architecture of your codebase.
+However, there may be situations where these are insufficient, necessitating the creation of a custom validation.

-Before we look into that it's worth considering whether you could simply extend the use of an existing verification.
-Some of Metalama's existing verifications can be extended with a custom predicate, making use of the [ReferencePredicateBuilder](https://doc.postsharp.net/metalama/api/metalama-extensions-architecture-predicates-referencepredicatebuilder).
+Before delving into that, it's worthwhile to consider whether you could simply extend the use of an existing verification.
+Some of Metalama's existing verifications can be extended with a custom predicate, leveraging the [ReferencePredicateBuilder](https://doc.postsharp.net/metalama/api/metalama-extensions-architecture-predicates-referencepredicatebuilder).

-In the extensively commented code below you can see how we can extend existing validation aspects with ReferencePredicates.
+In the extensively commented code below, we demonstrate how to extend existing validation aspects with ReferencePredicates.

 ```c#
 using Metalama.Extensions.Architecture.Fabrics;